HERMES-DKZ/OpenRefine-humanities/episodes/01-introduction.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

-+ What is OpenRefine and how can it help with messy data your research?
++ What is OpenRefine and how can it help with messy data?
 + What kinds of tasks and analyses can you perform with OpenRefine?

 ::::::::::::::::::::::::::::::::::::::::::::::::